Linuxfabrik/monitoring-plugins/check-plugins/librenms-validate/README.md

 * OK if every validation reports success or an informational result.
 * WARN if a validation reports a warning, or reports a failure and `--fail-severity` is at its default.
 * CRIT only if `--fail-severity=crit` is set and a validation reports a failure.
-* UNKNOWN if LibreNMS refuses to run the validation as the configured `--user`, if its PHP dependencies are missing, or if `--path` does not hold a LibreNMS installation.
-In each of these cases the validation itself exits successfully, so the state comes from the report rather than from an exit code.
+* UNKNOWN if LibreNMS refuses to run the validation as the configured `--user`, if its PHP dependencies are missing, if `--path` does not hold a LibreNMS installation, or if the validation produced no report at all.
+The exit code of the validation cannot tell these apart from an ordinary finding, so the state comes from the report rather than from the exit code.
-* UNKNOWN if none of the groups named with `--group` was run, which is a misconfigured check rather than a quiet installation.
-Other checks default `--no-match-severity` to `ok`; here it defaults to `unknown` so the gap stays visible.
-Set `--no-match-severity` to change it.
+* OK if none of the groups named with `--group` was run.
+A group that is legitimately absent on a given host looks exactly like a typo in `--group`, so this stays quiet by default.
+Set `--no-match-severity=warn` or `--no-match-severity=unknown` on hosts where a missing group means the check is misconfigured.
 * Always OK if `--always-ok` is set.

 `--brief` and `--lengthy` change what is printed, never the state: a finding that `--brief` hides still drives the result. `--ignore-regex` does change the state, since an ignored finding is dropped before it is evaluated.